 - Section III.A.3.
 Added the reference to contact the Portfolio Manager, applicable to awards that have transitioned to the regions, as opposed to the Grants Officer, applicable to award that have not yet transitioned. - Section III.C.
-Removed the requirement to notify CNCS of changes in key personnel and senior leadership. - Section III.H, T, V. Added the reference to contact the Portfolio Manager, applicable to awards that have transitioned to the regions, as opposed to the Program Officer, applicable to awards that have not yet transitioned. - Section III.L.
+Removed the requirement to notify CNCS of changes in key personnel and senior leadership. - Section III.H, T, V. Added the reference to contact the Portfolio Manager, applicable to awards that have transitioned to the regions, as opposed to the Program Officer, applicable to awards that have not yet transitioned. - Section III.H.
+Revised the language related to when a recipient must contact the OIG and CNCS. - Section III.L.
 Changed sample language and updated contact information. - Section III.P.
 Deleted the effective date. - Section III.S.1.b.ii.
 Added more current dates.